 These and other factors create an environment in which human rights abuses are common.
 Elderly women are often blamed for misfortunes in their families and communities, accused of witchcraft, and lynched.
 To escape violence and death, they must leave behind their homes, families, and possessions to seek refuge in one of the camps for victims of witchcraft accusations.
 Although the elderly women are relatively safe from violence once they are in exile, they are subjected to harsh living conditions and further abuses in the camps where they seek safety.
 Women usually remain in camp for the rest of their lives.

 The HA: Ghana program in Kukuo provides women with henna seeds, supplies, training in best agricultural practices, and support in marketing and selling their product.

-The original program, The Humanist Service Corps, was launched in the Northern Region of Ghana where we partnered with two human rights organizations.
+The original program, The Humanist Action: Ghana, was launched in the Northern Region of Ghana where we partnered with two human rights organizations.
 With our first two partners, we have worked on projects including:

 reintegration of women accused of witchcraft

 sensitization to lower the number of accusations